 - Subtle but polished makeup to emphasize your facial expressions.

 - Neatly trimmed and styled hair; natural-looking color with no visible roots; no decorative hair ornaments.

-Look for opportunities to repeat the color of your hair and/or your eyes in the top half of your outfit.
+Look for opportunities to repeat the color of your hair and/or your eyes in your outfit.
 A scarf provides one great option to work in those colors.
 By doing so you subtly encourage the interviewer to make eye contact with you more readily and sustain that eye contact longer, creating a positive, friendly emotional connection.